MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/app-developer-get-started.md

 + **Active Directory LDAP or Local Admin**

   For these authentication methods, you must call the `POST /login` API in order to authenticate.
 You'll need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
 In turn, R Server will issue you a [bearer/access token](security-access-tokens.md).
-Once authenticated, the user will not need to provide credentials again as long as the token is still valid.
+After authenticated, the user will not need to provide credentials again as long as the token is still valid.

   Here's an example of Active Directory/LDAP authentication in CSharp: